Admin-7/Mr-Robot-techniques/Mr.-Robot's-Netflix-'n'-Hack.md

       * [FuzzySecurity Tutorials: Windows Privilege Escalation Fundamentals](http://www.fuzzysecurity.com/tutorials/16.html)
       * [Basic Linux Privilege Escalation](http://blog.g0tmi1k.com:80/2011/08/basic-linux-privilege-escalation/)
       * Standalone tools to check for privilege escalation: [`windows-privesc-check`](http://pentestmonkey.net/tools/audit/windows-privesc-check), [`unix-privesc-check`](http://pentestmonkey.net/tools/audit/unix-privesc-check)
+  * "Box" is just a slang term for "computer."
+  * "The IP" refers to the [Internet Protocol address](https://simple.wikipedia.org/wiki/IP_address), literally the equivalent of a computer's "home/mailing address" that anyone who wants to send messages to the computer usually needs to know.
+Here, Cisco refers not to his box's IP address, but the IP address of the Dark Army's servers.
+  * "Their channel" is a reference to the IRC chat room that the Dark Army uses to communicate, seen in an earlier episode.
+In IRC, chat rooms are called "channels," and hacker slang usually uses the two terms ("chat room" or "channel") somewhat interchangeably.
+  * "My [handle](https://en.wikipedia.org/wiki/Handle_%28computing%29)" means "the username (or screen name) I use."
+Here, Cisco just means that after Darlene hacked his computer, she impersonated him, using his persona to communicate with the Dark Army directly.

 # Week 8 (S01E08)